gaoxiaojun/alpaca-30b-lora-int4/README.md

 # Usage
 1. Run manually through GPTQ
 2. (More setup but better UI) - Use the [text-generation-webui](https://github.com/oobabooga/text-generation-webui/wiki/LLaMA-model#4-bit-mode)

-  2a.
-Note that a recent code change in GPTQ broke functionality so please follow [these instructions](https://huggingface.co/elinas/alpaca-30b-lora-int4/discussions/2#641a38d5f1ad1c1173d8f192) to fix the issue
+**Note that a recent code change in GPTQ broke functionality for GPTQ in general, so please follow [these instructions](https://huggingface.co/elinas/alpaca-30b-lora-int4/discussions/2#641a38d5f1ad1c1173d8f192) to fix the issue!**

 Since this is instruction tuned, for best results, use the following format for inference:
 ```